markuswappler/sumaround/README.md

 [euwe]: http://en.wikipedia.org/wiki/Max_Euwe "Wikipedia"

 ## To do
-* Testing for euwe.score
+* Tests for euwe.score
-* Support for sorting via game against eachother
+* Support for sorting via game against each other

 ## License